This page has been updated on May 27, 2020. Information on COVID-19 is rapidly evolving. Please visit the links below for the latest information.

 How serious is COVID-19?

-Around 1 out of every 6 people with COVID-19 will become seriously ill and will develop difficulty in breathing.
-Older people, and those with underlying medical conditions like high blood pressure, heart conditions or diabetes, are more likely to develop serious illness.
+Estimates vary on what percent of people with COVID-19 will become seriously ill and develop difficulty in breathing.
+Currently, research shows that older people, and those with underlying medical conditions like high blood pressure, heart conditions or diabetes, are more likely to develop serious illness.

 How can I protect myself from COVID-19?